VamshiSamudrala123/CS668-Capstone-Project/README.md

 - **Personal Motivation**: To make a meaningful impact on healthcare and progress in a data science career focused on medical applications.

 ### Methodology
-*(To be completed at the end of the semester)*

 - The deep learning model architecture and preprocessing techniques used will be documented here, along with justifications for each approach.

 ### Results
-*(To be completed at the end of the semester)*

-- The final results will be summarized, including accuracy metrics and key visualizations.

 ### Poster
-*(To be added as an image)*